top of page

 Steve was diagnosed with cancer of the appendix in the fall of 2012.
 Through the challenges, and the pain, he fought!
 Here, he shares his story of just how worth it(!) it really is to fight for the ones you love.

-Dr. Sardi goes out to Colombia for other types of cancers too but it's just, the Mercy Medical Center and the appendiceal cancer that I had it's just - It's a one in a million type of patient.
+It's a one in a million type of patient.
 It's our role to get that information out to our communities wherever we live.

 Coming to an event like this, I get the chance to meet other patients that have gone through what I've gone through.
 No patient's operation and recovery is the same, for sure.
 And so you get to meet wonderful physicians and the roles that they're doing, the gentleman I'm golfing with today, he has a fundraiser foundation and he does mission work in Ecuador.
 So there's just phenomenal people that come here.
 And it's just, what we can do we just gotta get the word out and keep supporting them as best we can.

-So don't ever give up the fight.
+Don't ever give up the fight.